mesosphere/dcos-commons/docs/pages/operations-guide.md

   * Every pod gets its own IP address and its own array of ports.
   * Pods do not use the ports on the host machine.
   * Pod IP addresses can be resolved with the DNS: `<task_name>.<service_name>.autoip.dcos.thisdcos.directory`.
+  * You can also pass labels while invoking CNI plugins.
+Refer to [Developers Guide](developer.md) for more information about adding CNI labels.

 ## Secrets